December 2024 - ID 4206 Wayne Li

 I conducted a card sort with this team to help us gain quantitative and qualitative results on our farmer's priorities for a more human-centric design.

 Along with Ceria Hudson, I created a 1/8 scale model to prototype and assess our DFA standards.
+One of our criteria was to design an assembly within the limit of 2 farmers.

 Back to Top